 The Memorial Tree is an option for the interment of ashes.
 Up to four plaques can be placed under a tree at North, South, East and West locations.
 Each plaque has the provision to inter up to four sets of ashes.

 The plaque section is available for both burials and cremations.
 These memorials are simple and dignified ways to commemorate a life, and are becoming increasingly popular.

 The headstone section is available for both burials and cremations.
 The headstone section with a single upright granite structure at the head of the grave is a traditional means of honouring a life.

-- Funeral hours are Monday to Friday from 8.00am – 5.00pm excluding public holidays, Saturday from 8.00am – 1.00pm excluding public holidays.
+Funeral hours are Monday to Friday from 8.00am to 5.00pm excluding public holidays, Saturday from 8.00am to 1.00pm excluding public holidays.

 - The Sexton’s approval must be obtained before burial of any sort takes place.